All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Do GLP-1 medications affect LDL cholesterol?

 GLP-1 medications have modest effects on total LDL cholesterol (reductions of 2 to 8 percent).
-However, they may improve LDL particle quality by shifting the distribution from small, dense particles (more atherogenic) toward larger, more buoyant particles (less atherogenic).
+But they may improve LDL particle quality by shifting the distribution from small, dense particles (more atherogenic) toward larger, more buoyant particles (less atherogenic).
 This shift may not be captured on a standard lipid panel.

 Can I stop my statin if I start a GLP-1 medication?